matja/bitcoin-tool/README.md

 ```

 Convert private key to WIF (Wallet Import Format).
 Since it is a raw key, the
-network type prefix must be explicitally set (to bitcoin in this case) because
+network type must be explicitally set (to bitcoin in this case) because it
-it cannot be determined from the raw key :
+cannot be determined from the raw key :
 ```
 $ ./bitcoin-tool \
+    --network bitcoin \
     --input-type private-key \
     --input-format raw \
     --input-file key.bin \
     --output-type private-key-wif \
     --output-format base58check \
-    --private-key-prefix bitcoin \
     --public-key-compression uncompressed

 5JZjfs5wJv1gNkJXCmYpyj6VxciqPkwmK4yHW8zMmPN1PW7Hk7F